noeltakacs/tic-tac-toe/README.md

 <h1 align="center">TicTacToe</h1>

 ## 🤔 What is this?
-<div align="center"><strong> TicTacToe is a classic game with a unique twist, designed specifically for Android.
-Unlike typical Tic Tac Toe apps, this version allows you to play on larger grids of 5x5 or 10x10, offering a more challenging and engaging experience.
-This app was one of my first ventures into mobile development, featuring several functionalities that enhance gameplay. </strong></div><br>
+<div align="center"><strong> TicTacToe is a classic game with a modern twist — built specifically for Android.
+Unlike standard Tic Tac Toe apps, this version lets you play on expanded grids of 5x5 or even 10x10, creating a more challenging and engaging experience.
+This project was one of my first steps into mobile development, and it includes several features designed to make gameplay smooth and enjoyable. </strong></div><br>

 <table>
   <tr>